codeface-io/SwiftObserver/README.md

 Every message has an author associated with it.
 This feature is only explicit in your code if you use it.

 An observable can send an author together with a message via `observable.send(message, from: author)`.
-If no author is specified as in `observable.send()`, the observable itself becomes the author.
+If noone specifies an author as in `observable.send()`, the observable itself becomes the author.

 The observer can receive the author, by adding it as an argument to the message handling closure: